E-Angadi/AngadiWeb/README.md

       - name - string - (your name)
       - pNum - string - (your phone number)

-13. To test your application, run the command below in the terminal / powershell. open `http://localhost:3000/` in your browser.
+14. To test your application, run the command below in the terminal / powershell. open `http://localhost:3000/` in your browser.
     ```sh
     npm start
     ```
-14. open Sign In page from header or `http://localhost:3000/signin` and enter your admin email address and password to signin.
+15. open Sign In page from header or `http://localhost:3000/signin` and enter your admin email address and password to signin.
 Open your dashboard at `http://localhost:3000/dashboard`.
 Open the Locations tab in the dashboard and add few deliverable locations pincode.
 Now open the home page and check the colors and logo.

-15. Run the command below to deploy firebase functions which are essential for payments. copy functions url obtained after successully deploying functions.
+16. Run the command below to deploy firebase functions which are essential for payments. copy functions url obtained after successully deploying functions.
 Paste that URL in `src/config/configs.js` file as value of functionsURL field.
     ```sh
     firebase deploy --only functions
     ```
-16. Build the application running the command below.
+17. Build the application running the command below.
 This will create a production code in `build` folder
     ```sh
     npm run-script build
     ```
-17. Run the command below to host your site. you will obtain the hosted site URL after successfully hosting site.
+18. Run the command below to host your site. you will obtain the hosted site URL after successfully hosting site.
 You can get the same link in the hosting tab of your firebase console.
     ```sh
     firebase deploy --only hosting
     ```
-18. Run the command below to enforce security
+19. Run the command below to enforce security and indexes
     ```sh
     firebase deploy --only firestore:rules
+    firebase deploy --only firestore:indexes
     ```
-19. Open the hosted site after 10-15 mins, signin with your admin email address and password.
+20. Open the hosted site after 10-15 mins, signin with your admin email address and password.
 Add few categories and products as explained in the <a href="#usage">Usage</a> Section.

-20. Now test the application by placing an order by adding few products into the cart with admin account and normal account.
+21. Now test the application by placing an order by adding few products into the cart with admin account and normal account.
 You should see those placed orders in your dashboard.
 You should also see payment received in your razorpay dashboard.

-21. If step 20 is successful and if your razorpay verification process is completed before, generate the `key_id` and `key_secret` in live mode and replace those with test mode keys which we placed in step 7.
+22. If step 20 is successful and if your razorpay verification process is completed before, generate the `key_id` and `key_secret` in live mode and replace those with test mode keys which we placed in step 7.
 Also setup the payment capturing setting in your razorpay dashboard if need for your bussiness.

-22. Now build the project again as explained in step 16 and host it as explained in step 17.
+23. Now build the project again as explained in step 16 and host it as explained in step 17.
 Your Deployment is successful.

 NOTE: some common errors which we encounter while firebase deployment can be resolved by logging out and logging in again by using below commands